“Climb the highest peaks and see the world from a different perspective.”

 Day 7 : Kothe to Thaknak (4,350m/14,270ft): 3-4 hours::

 The trek today continues along the riverbed of the Hinku River and through the dense forest covered with rhododendron flowers mainly.
-Following the rocky riverbed, the reminder of glacial lake outburst, the trek continues upstream the river.
+Following the rocky riverbed, the remainder of the glacial lake outburst, and the trek continues upstream of the river.
 We reach a small village of Gondishung, a place for lunch for the trekkers and summer settlement, and thereafter to the Lungsumgba gompa, a 200-year-old Tibetan-styled monastery.
-Through the confluence of Hinku and Sanu Drangka rivers and loose boulders, we carefully trek with the excellent views of the Kusum Kangaru and Peak 43 mountains to reach the Thaknak village after some trekking.
+Through the confluence of the Hinku and Sanu Drangka rivers and loose boulders, we carefully trek with the excellent views of the Kusum Kangaru and Peak 43 mountains to reach the Thaknak village after some trekking.
 Thaknak is a small village and a summer settlement with a few teashops and lodges.
 Overnight stay in Thaknak.